Building Altruistic and Moral AI Agent with Brain-inspired Emotional Empathy Mechanisms: Related Works

 \subsection{AI Ethical Model}

-Previous AI Ethical Model can be broadly categorized as rule-based~\cite{abel2016reinforcement}, reward learning from human~\cite{wu2018low,ibarz2018reward}, and multi-objective constraint-based~\cite{noothigattu2019teaching,roy2021direct,rodriguez2022instilling,rodriguez2021multi,peschl2021moral}. ~\cite{abel2016reinforcement} characterizes ethical rules as multiple rewards with the linear weighting factor determining the priority of norm compliance. ~\cite{wu2018low} learns human ethical strategies from human data and allows agent to align human values through reward shaping. ~\cite{ibarz2018reward} learns standard behaviors from human behavioral data, uses Inverse Reinforcement Learning (IRL) to infer human intentions and goals, and avoids unsafe behaviors with human supervision and intervention. ~\cite{roy2021direct} follows behavioral norms through constraint-reinforcement learning.~\cite{noothigattu2019teaching} captures ethical constraints (e.g., not allowed to eat something) through IRL, in combination with policy orchestration to optimize behaviors. ~\cite{rodriguez2022instilling} learns individual and ethical goals through multi-objective reinforcement learning to achieve alignment of moral values.~\cite{rodriguez2021multi} designs ethical environments and empowers agents to behave ethically by using a multi-objective reinforcement learning approach.~\cite{tennant2023modeling} defines moral norms based on the moral philosophical theories of Consequentialism (Utilitarianism), Deontology and virtue ethics respectively, comparing and distinguishing the effects of different moral theories.
+Previous AI ethical model can be broadly categorized as rule-based~\cite{abel2016reinforcement}, reward learning from human~\cite{wu2018low,ibarz2018reward}, and multi-objective constraint-based~\cite{noothigattu2019teaching,roy2021direct,rodriguez2022instilling,rodriguez2021multi,peschl2021moral}. ~\cite{abel2016reinforcement} characterizes ethical rules as multiple rewards with the linear weighting factor determining the priority of norm compliance. ~\cite{wu2018low} learns human ethical strategies from human data and allows the agent to align with human values through reward shaping.
+Christiano et al.~\cite{christiano2017deep} proposed an approach for efficiently learning from human preferences in complex RL tasks, including Atari games and simulated robot locomotion. ~\cite{ibarz2018reward} learns standard behaviors from human behavioral data, uses Inverse Reinforcement Learning (IRL) to infer human intentions and goals, and avoids unsafe behaviors with human supervision and intervention. ~\cite{roy2021direct} follows behavioral norms through constraint-reinforcement learning.~\cite{noothigattu2019teaching} captures ethical constraints (e.g., not allowed to eat something) through IRL, in combination with policy orchestration to optimize behaviors. ~\cite{rodriguez2022instilling} learns individual and ethical goals through multi-objective reinforcement learning to achieve alignment of moral values.~\cite{rodriguez2021multi} designs ethical environments and empowers agents to behave ethically by using a multi-objective reinforcement learning approach.~\cite{tennant2023modeling} defines moral norms based on the moral philosophical theories of Consequentialism (Utilitarianism), Deontology and virtue ethics respectively, comparing and distinguishing the effects of different moral theories.

-External ethical rule constraints in specific scenarios are limited by the environment itself, and multi-objective learning methods cannot address situations where multiple objectives are clearly in conflict, i.e., where one must choose between the interests of the self and others, which is at the core of moral decision-making.
-Learning from human data runs the risk of learning about human misguided morality.
-More importantly, the altruistic moral behaviors exhibited by these methods are not driven by intrinsic empathy.
-External constraints in specific scenarios are difficult to ensure absolute compliance, leading to limited generalization.